opensearch-project/project-website/_posts/2025-08-07-Diving-into-services-with-OpenSearch-and-OpenTelemetry.md

 ### Step 1: Identify problem services

-In the **Services** page, shown in the following image, you can get a high-level overview of all services and their health status.
+On the **Services** page, shown in the following image, you can get a high-level overview of all services and their health status.

 ![OpenSearch Dashboards services page](/assets/media/blog-images/2025-08-07-Diving-into-services-with-OpenSearch-and-OpenTelemetry/opensearch-services.png){:class="img-centered"}